ggenesum/Sql-Time-Based-Bruteforce/README.md

 You will need to craft SQL queries for the target website.
 This script can be easily adapted to bruteforce using errors instead of delays.
+With appropriate queries, you can also bruteforce table or column names and probably many other things.